KxFxN/Netflix-Clone-website/README.md

 # Netflix-Clone-website

-this my frist Projct font-end
+This is my first frontend project.